Advanced search

 Ritonavir coadministration is likely to result in increased plasma concentrations of ergot derivatives and is therefore contraindicated (see section 4.3)

-HMG Co-A Reductase
+HMG Co-A reductase inhibitors

-HMG-CoA reductase inhibitors which are highly dependent on CYP3A metabolism, such as lovastatin and simvastatin, are expected to have markedly increased plasma concentrations when coadministered with ritonavir dosed as an antiretroviral agent or as a pharmacokinetic enhancer.
 Since increased concentrations of lovastatin and simvastatin may predispose patients to myopathies, including rhabdomyolysis, the combination of these medicinal products with ritonavir is contraindicated (see section 4.3).

-Hormonal Contraceptive
+Hormonal contraceptive

-↓ethinylestradiol (40%, 32%)
+↓ ethinylestradiol (40%, 32%)

 Immunosupressants